slamice/wri/Other stories/The Shut in.md

 "Untilly when?"

-I'm very sure, very positive, extremely positive, I have noo idea what to do with my life.
+I'm very sure, very positive, extremely positive, I have no idea what to do with my life.

 When there's a chance, I try to explain my situation.
-I talk abotu myself not because I'm full of it, but because I want input and advice on how I can improve.
+I talk about myself not because I'm full of it, but because I want input and advice on how I can improve.